muhme/joomla-branches-tester/README.md

 Using the Cypress container has the advantage of having Chrome, Edge, Electron, and Chromium pre-installed.
 If you run Cypress locally, only the browsers installed on your Docker host system will be available.

-:imp: Are you see the `Installation.cy.js` test spec?
+:imp: <i>Are you see the `Installation.cy.js` test spec?
 Here you finally have the chance to do it.
       Who cares about [Database and File System Consistency](#database-and-file-system-consistency)?
       Go on, click on it.
-Go on, go on ...
+Go on, go on ...</i>

 ### Check Email